-- Align the reward practices with the Bank's strategy & values so as to support the successful execution of the strategy in a risk aware manner. - Make transparent to all stakeholders SABB's compensation principles and processes. - Ensure internal equity of compensation. - Cost effective reward solutions. - Ensure certainty in reward processes. - Ensure delivery of high quality services to customers through ethical products.

-- Offer an attractive employee value proposition to attract, retain and motivate competent and committed employees so as to achieve our strategy of being the "Bank of Choice" by making SABB the Best Place to Work. - Ensure the financial sustainability of SABB. - Ensure that pay is determined by the value-adding performance of an individual employee.
+- Align the reward practices with the Bank's strategy & values so as to support the successful execution of the strategy in a risk aware manner. - Make transparent to all stakeholders SABB's compensation principles and processes. - Ensure internal equity of compensation. - Cost effective reward solutions. - Ensure certainty in reward processes. - Ensure delivery of high quality services to customers through ethical products. - Offer an attractive employee value proposition to attract, retain and motivate competent and committed employees so as to achieve our strategy of being the "Bank of Choice" by contributing to make SABB the Best Place to Work. - Ensure the financial sustainability of SABB. - Ensure that pay is determined by the value-adding performance of an individual employee.

 The remuneration policy is reviewed once a year at least by NRC or sooner in case required.
-The latest review took place in 27th of September 2017 and the main highlights of the changes are as follow:
+The latest review took place in 18 December 2019 and as the legacy banks went through a merger, compensation policy was revisited accordingly to unify the entire practices of the combined bank for all employees' matters.